-- Can I Deduct My Labor Expense for Investment Property Repairs?
+Can I Deduct Investment Property Expenses on Taxes?

 A key difference between owing investment property is that you can deduct far more expenses on your taxes than for your own residence.
 All typical and necessary expenses used to generate taxable income from rental property can be deducted against rental income, which you report on Schedule E of Form 1040.
 If you buy and sell properties as your investment, rather than renting them, you'll be taxed on capital gains rather than rental income, but you'll still report your expenses on Schedule C.

 If you have an investment property, you can deduct the typical and necessary expenses on your income tax return, which generate taxable income from your property.